Wildhoney/AnsibleAlexa/README.md

 Welcome Screen
 ------------

 Considering everything ran successfully, you should be presented with the details that you defined in the configuration.
+The settings demonstrate how you can load the Magento and Wordpress instances &ndash; as well as connecting remotely with MySQL.

 <img src="http://i.imgur.com/p9i2llV.png" alt="Welcome screen" />